Geolocation Time Clocking: When, How, and Why to Implement It

 Geofence (Geofencing)

-Another variant is the geofence: a geographic perimeter is defined (for example, a 200-metre radius around the office or work centre) and the employee can only clock in when they’re within that zone.
-This prevents fraudulent clocking from home or another location.
+Another variant is the geofence: a geographic perimeter is defined (for example, a 200-metre radius around the office or work centre).
+When the employee clocks in, the system checks whether they’re inside or outside the zone and records it.

 When Does It Make Sense to Implement GPS Clocking?